Metaswitch/clearwater-readthedocs/docs/Troubleshooting_and_Recovery.md

 The most common problem on bono is lack of communication with sprout.
 Check that sprout is reachable and responding.

-If this doesn't help, bono logs to `/var/log/bono/bono*.txt`.
-By default, it is set to log level 2, which only includes errors and very high-level events.
-To enable more detailed trace, change the log level to 5 by writing `log_level=5` to `/etc/clearwater/user_settings` (creating it if it doesn't exist already), and then restarting bono.
+To turn on debug logging for Bono write `log_level=5` to `etc/clearwater/user_settings` (creating it if it doesn't exist already), then restart Bono (`sudo service bono stop` - it will be restarted by monit).

 If you see bono dying/restarting with no apparent cause in `/var/log/bono/bono*.txt`, check `/var/log/monit.log` and `/var/log/syslog` around that time - these can sometimes give clues as to the cause.

 ## Ralf

-Ralf logs to `/var/log/ralf/ralf*.txt`.
-By default, it is set to log level 2, which only includes errors and very high-level events.
-To enable more detailed trace, change the log level to 5 by writing `log_level=5` to `/etc/clearwater/user_settings` (creating it if it doesn't exist already), and then restarting ralf.
+To turn on debug logging for Ralf write `log_level=5` to `etc/clearwater/user_settings` (creating it if it doesn't exist already), then restart Ralf (`sudo service ralf stop` - it will be restarted by monit).

+Ralf also uses [Chronos](https://github.com/Metaswitch/chronos) to track call timeouts.
+Chronos logs to `/var/log/chronos/chronos*`.
+Details of how edit the Chronos configuration is [here](https://github.com/Metaswitch/chronos/blob/dev/doc/configuration.md).

 If you see Ralf dying/restarting with no apparent cause in `/var/log/ralf/ralf*.txt`, check `/var/log/monit.log` and `/var/log/syslog` around that time - these can sometimes give clues as to the cause.